 The 2019 D23 Expo is fast approaching with less than three months to go.
-D23 has started announcing details of some of the presentations, so it’s a good time to start thinking about what you want to see while your there.
-We’re here to help you get ready for the D23 Expo.
+D23 has started announcing details of some of the presentations.
+Therefore, it’s a good time to start thinking about what you want to see while your there.
+We’re here to help you get ready for the upcoming D23 Expo.

 First things first, if you have not yet purchased tickets to the D23 Expo and you have any thoughts of going, it’s time to buy them.
 Three-day tickets and Saturday only tickets have only sold out, but Friday and Sunday only tickets are still available.